Bull River Re-vegetation

 A variety of native vegetation is then planted within these enclosures, including: western red cedar, willow, alder, water birch, choke cherry, service berry, golden currant, red osier dogwood, elderberry, black hawthorn, woods rose, black cottonwood, white pine, Engelmann spruce, and western larch.
 They are then maintained and protected for the next 5-10 years, until they are strong enough to withstand competition from reed canarygrass and wildlife browse pressure.

 In our most current effort, the GMCD and LCFWG are working with local landowners to implement this re-vegetation technique throughout the mainstem Bull River.
 With funding from Montana Department of Environmental Quality, Montana Fish Wildlife and Parks, Montana Department of Natural Resources, and Avista Corporation, work commenced in 2014.
 In June 2015, over 14,000 square yards of fabric were laid on 7 different sites initiating the re-vegetation process.
 In fall of 2016, planting began with the harvest and planting of 7500 willow starts.
-Planting will continue in 2017 with thousands of containerized plants on each property.
+Planting continued in 2017 with thousands of containerized plants on each property.
 The implementation of this project will be finalized in 2018.
 The film below documents this effort: